I enjoy going to the occasional Padres game at Petco Park, despite never having been a big baseball fan.

 See also: Best Things to Do in Downtown San Diego

-Tickets are sent to your smartphone instantly or you can print tickets if you prefer.
+Tickets are sent to your smartphone instantly, or you can print them if you prefer.
 That’s the upside.
-The downside is that all these sites charge also charge various service or transaction fees.
+The downside is that all these sites also charge various service or transaction fees.

 Petco Park seating advice for Padres games